Matt-Jones-Developer/Matt-Jones-Developer/README.md

   🌱 Currently learning ReactJS, JavaScript, advanced CSS and SASS.
 My skills are improving everyday and learning never ends.
  </li>
  <li>
-  💻 Enrolled in Harvard's CS50, EdX's Front-End Web Developer course and taking multiple programming classes online as a self-taught programmer.
+  💻 Enrolled in Harvard's CS50, EdX's Front-End Web Developer course and daily online study as a self-taught programmer.
  </li>
   <li>
   💞 Interested in freelance opportunites to build amazing websites for people, or a remote role within a fantastic organisation who I can design and create exciting websites and projects with.